How Vocera Replaces Chaos with Quiet in Hospitals

 By Nina Deka, Senior Research Analyst, ROBO Global

 Sometimes all a patient needs to heal is peace and quiet.
 This can be difficult to find in a hospital, where shouting, alarms, and other noises are the de-facto standard of communication.
-The newest addition to the ROBO and HTEC indexes is disrupting that noise.
+Vocera Communications, a company in both our HTEC and ROBO indexes, is disrupting that noise.
 Vocera is a communications technology company most known for its badge, which is a wearable, voice-activated device used by employees to speak with one another.
 What is largely overlooked is the magic behind the badge: Vocera’s integrated software platform.
 Using a sophisticated, rules-based engine, Vocera’s platform enables hospitals to run more efficiently, improve the quality of life for both patient and clinician, and drive significant ROI.

 The evolution of hospital communications

 Today, the standard of communication in a hospital largely consists of a one-to-everyone methodology, whereby one clinician uses an overhead paging system or shouts to get the attention of other clinicians or hospital employees.
 A slightly more tech-savvy way to communicate is the device-to-device method, which consists of phone-to-phone or phone-to-pager contact.
 For example, someone could use a phone to call Nurse Joe or page Doctor Smith.
 The limitations of this method become evident when Nurse Joe’s shift ends and he isn’t available to respond, or when Dr. Smith is on vacation.
 In either circumstance, the patient is still in the hospital and needs assistance.
-Other limitations are that phones are generally not very sanitary, and physicians must de-glove in order to use them.
+Other limitations are that phones are generally not very sanitary, and physicians must de-glove in order to use them - an action which proved particularly costly during the pandemic.
 Also, many phones are in a central area, which limits privacy and mobility.

 Long before Alexa, there was Vocera